LucasJappert/new-aoe-overlay-public/README.md

 To use the overlay, host it on a web server and access it via URL with the following parameters:

 -   `profile_id`: The player's profile ID (required).
 This is the numeric ID of the AOE2 player you want to track.
 -   `compact`: Optional.
-If present or set to "true", enables compact mode with a smaller overlay size (1000px width instead of 1280px).
+If present or set to "true", enables compact mode with a smaller overlay size.
 -   `match_counter`: Optional.
 If present, displays a match counter below the overlay showing wins and losses.

 ### Example URLs